epsil/spotgen/README.md

 Spotify Playlist Converter
 ==========================

-> Convert playlists to Spotify format.
+> A command-line script for converting playlists to Spotify format.
 >
 > Written in JavaScript, requires [Node](https://nodejs.org/).